The Must-Dos in Queenstown

 Location: Either hike from the Tiki Trail starting at the top of Brecon Street or take the gondola and start the short loop track around Bob’s Peak where you will find the trail to Ben Lomond along the way.
 To spice it up on the way back to Queenstown, take the One Mile Creek Track found partway down the Tiki Trail.

-7. White Water Rafting on the Shotover River
+7. Do White Water Rafting on the Shotover River

 For more epic white water rafting experiences, check out 7 Places to go White Water Rafting in New Zealand.